Potato4507/cobblemon-achievements-server/README.md

 - `/cach remote status` shows the signed remote manifest status.
 Requires owner.
 - `/cach remote refresh` fetches and verifies the signed remote manifest immediately.
 Requires owner.

-Private owner tools are intentionally omitted from the public command list.
-They are hardcoded to the owner UUID only.

 Remote manifest: